P1ntas/Large-Scale-Software-Development/src/dinasore/README.md

     **NOTE**: For more details about the 4DIAC-IDE, check this [link](https://eclipse.dev/4diac/en_help.php?helppage=html/4diacIDE/overview.html).

     **NOTE**: After instalation, ensure you have the 4DIAC-IDE outside of the root of this project, otherwise it will be submited to git.

+- (Optional for now) Install [Prosys OPC UA Browser 4.4.0-126](https://www.prosysopc.com/products/opc-client/).
+This OPC client can be used to observe the results of the OPC UA server built in DINASORE.

 ## How to Run